KillingSpark/zstd-rs/Readme.md

 This is currently just a work in progress project that I might never finish.
 Use/fork at own risk ;) It does work correctly at least for the test-set of files I used, YMMV.

+For production use (or if you need a compressor) I would recommend to use the C binding located [here](https://github.com/gyscos/zstd-rs).

 # Current Status
 ## Can do:
 1. Parse all files in /decodecorpus_files.
 These were generated with [decodecorpus](https://github.com/facebook/zstd/tree/dev/tests) by the original zstd developers